7th Arab-Hellenic Economic Forum focuses on Maritime Development and Opportunities

 The First Agreement, was signed among the Arab Academy for Science Technology & Maritime Transport, the Universita Degli Studi Guglielmo Marconi and the City Unity College, for the Development of joint maritime academic programs and courses both in Rome and Athens and offering an MBA in Maritime and Shipping Management in Egypt, in Rome and in Athens.

-The Second Agreement, was signed between the Norwegian Norsafe Academy and the City Unity College / HAMA.
-The Norsafe Academy offers training facilities to ensure safe operation of life saving equipment at sea.
-HAMA students will be privileged to receive their practical training in marine safety equipment at the Norsafe Academy premises in Greece.
+The Second Agreement, was signed between Norsafe Academy Hellas and City Unity College / HAMA.
+Norsafe Academy Hellas, part of Norsafe Group the world leading manufacturer of marine life-saving systems, offers training services with regard to safe operation, maintenance of lifesaving appliances, safety of life, emergency preparedness and response at sea.
+HAMA students will be privileged to receive their practical training in marine safety equipment at Norsafe Academy premises in Greece.

-Mr. Ioannis Georgiadis, General Manager of Norsafe Academy in Greece, accompanied by his colleagues Mr. Ioannis Grivas and Mrs. Irene Fountoradaki, signed the Agreement on behalf of Norsafe Academy Hellas and Mr. Harris Geronikolas, signed as President of City Unity College, and the Arab Hellenic Chamber of Commerce and Development.
+Mr. Ioannis Georgiadis, General Manager of Norsafe Hellas, accompanied by his colleagues Mr. Ioannis Grivas and Mrs. Irene Fountoradaki, signed the Agreement on behalf of Norsafe Academy Hellas and Mr. Harris Geronikolas, signed as President of City Unity College, and the Arab Hellenic Chamber of Commerce and Development.

 Our special thanks and gratitude goes to Mr. Rashad Mabger, General Secretary Arab Hellenic Chamber of Commerce and Development and the Staff of the Chamber for their arrangements and warm hospitality.